clarin-eric/fcs-sru-server/README.txt

 HOW TO BUILD:
 -------------
-Since the Java CQL parse is not available from a official Maven repository, you'll need to install it to your local repository using the following commands:
-$ cd <place/where/extracted/the/source>/
-$ mvn install:install-file  -DgroupId=org.z3950.zing -DartifactId=cql-java \
-      -Dversion=1.7 -Dpackaging=jar -Dfile=lib/cql-java.jar -DgeneratePom=true

-Then you can build the library with the following command:
+1. Build the library with the following command:
 $ mvn package

-And install the artifact in your own repository with the following command:
+2a.
+Either install the artifact in your own repository with the following
+    command, if you use Maven for you project:
 $ mvn install

-Create Java API documentation for this package with the following command:
-$ mvn javadoc:javadoc
+2b.
+Or use the "sru-server-$VERSION.jar" file created within the
+    "target/" directory, if you do not use Maven for your project.

+The Java API documentation is created within the "target/apidocs" directory and is also zipped up into the "sru-server-$VERSION-javadoc.jar" archive.